Area Museum and Historical Society Schedules

 considerable crisis for the Christian church.
 Much of Twain's best work can be situated

-within the theological issues and disputes that characterized this era of spiritual upheaval and dissent.
+within the theological issues and disputes that characterized this era of spiritual upheaval

 Copies of Dr. Bush's book will be available for purchase and signing.